Twitter GeoTrending app using Node.js and AngularJS

 };

-As per the setup instructions, please don't forget to add a config.js file to the project's root folder where you have to enter your consumer and access tokens:
+Per the setup instructions, don’t forget to add a config.js file to the project root with your consumer and access tokens:

 module.exports = {